Business Strategies For Magazine Publishing explores tactics for creating financially sustainable publications in the 21st Century.

 It examines the wide-ranging impact of digital technology on how magazine content is consumed, revealing the dramatic consequences for advertising, distribution and marketing strategies.

 Traditional business models are evaluated alongside new online approaches.
 In addition, in-depth interviews with high-profile industry figureheads and magazine editors, such as Jessica Strawser of Writer’s Digest and former Good Housekeeping Editorial Director Lindsay Nicholson, offer readers an insight into how to produce and monetise online content.
 These interviews appear alongside exercises and action plans that give readers the opportunity to put what they have learned into practice.

 With real-world advice and practical activities and resources throughout the book, journalism students and young professionals will find this an essential guide to successfully building a career in the modern magazine industry.

-Writing Feature Articles, Routledge – publication scheduled for early 2019
+Writing Feature Articles, Routledge: I am currently working on this text, publication scheduled for early 2019

 How to Launch A Magazine In This Digital Age (Bloomsbury 2014) is for those with a brilliant idea.
 Already proving a great success, the text is available in paperback for £17.99 and as an eBook (£14.99) from Bloomsbury or Amazon.